Please be patient, we are a volunteer run club, let us know if you would like to help out!

 The Cazenovia Triathlon has ample opportunity for volunteers to get involved in the action and make a significant contribution to the Cazenovia Triathlon and help the Club to be good visitors to Cazenovia by leaving the park as clean as or cleaner than before the race.
 Volunteers are always needed and appreciated.

 Below are the volunteer positions available, time frame and description of duties.
 Check them out and fill out the Volunteer Form below to sign up in advance.
 If the position you want is full, please choose another position.
 Volunteering is fun and you’ll learn something at each position.
-The form with your job preferences will be submitted to the Cazenovia Triathlon Volunteer Liaisons and you may confirm your position on the 2014 Volunteer Roster Sheet.
+The form with your job preferences will be submitted to the Cazenovia Triathlon Volunteer Liaisons.
 Advance volunteer registration makes planning and race day management much easier but you may volunteer the morning of the race by reporting to volunteer registration.